JustSift/ReSift/docs/guides/http-proxies.md

 HTTP proxies allow you to intercept `http` data service calls within fetches and potentially do something else.

-You define an HTTP proxy by calling `createHttpProxy` from ReSift.
+You can define an HTTP proxy by calling `createHttpProxy` from ReSift.

 A common use case of HTTP proxies is to use them for mocking an HTTP server.
 We use HTTP proxies to power the demos in these docs.